chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

 - While PS can be used on the back-end, it's likely not as performant than other solutions because of the virtualization layers.
 Thus, it's likely only for the front-end [Why_is_Elm_More_Popular_Than_PureScript]
 - Comparing Elm and PureScript is like comparing apples and oranges.
 Just realize that each language is a tool that better suits some people's use cases and preferences than others and leave it at that.
 People should know what the design decisions are and their tradeoffs and be able to make an informed decision.
 [Why_is_Elm_More_Popular_Than_PureScript]
 - One person thought there really weren't any cons to PS, just some situations where it's not "ideal".
 For example, if you want lazy evaluation by default, PureScript is not ideal for you.
 [Why_use_Purescript]
+- Haskellers will likely be unsatisfied with either language at some point because neither of them are Haskell.
+[Why_is_Elm_More_Popular_Than_PureScript]

 ### Arguments For PS